Skip to content

 The Shift

-This role does not merely evolve — it divides.
 Traditional QA held a single mandate: own quality end to end.
-That meant test plans and cases, automation suites, regression cycles, bug triage, and release sign-off.
-One craft, one lens: does the software behave as specified before it reaches users?
+Test plans, automation suites, regression cycles, bug triage, release sign-off.
+One craft, one lens.
+Does the software behave as specified before it reaches users?

-In the AI era, two quality surfaces sit on top of each other.
-First, agent output quality: whether the system that produces work — code, copy, tests, designs — is instruction-faithful, structurally sound, and fit to enter the product pipeline.
-Second, product quality: whether what ships actually serves the user — correct behavior against intent, accessible interfaces, coherent experience.
-The first asks whether the machine did its job well enough to merit human and product scrutiny.
+That single lens can’t cover what agents produce.
+Two quality surfaces now sit on top of each other.
+Agent output quality: is the code, copy, or design the agent generated instruction-faithful, structurally sound, and fit to enter the product pipeline?
+Product quality: does what ships actually serve the user — correct behavior, accessible interfaces, coherent experience?
+The first asks whether the machine did its job well enough to merit scrutiny.
 The second asks whether the result deserves the user’s trust.

-Those questions demand different tools, mental models, and accountability.
-HELM makes the line explicit in the Leadership Guide: the Evaluation Lead owns agent output correctness; the QA Engineer owns product correctness.
-One judges the agent; the other judges the product.
-Splitting the role is not optional nuance — it is how serious teams avoid collapsing two problems into one overloaded job description.
+Different questions.
+Different tools.
+Different mental models.
+HELM makes the line explicit: the Evaluation Lead owns agent output correctness; the QA Engineer owns product correctness.
+One judges the agent.
+The other judges the product.
+Collapsing both into one overloaded job description is how teams end up with gaps in both.

 What the Traditional Job Description Looked Like